 Both will allow you to borrow money by signing over part of your equity — the portion of your home’s value that the bank has no interest in.
 You get the equivalent portion in cash and restore your equity when you pay off your loan.

 A home equity loan is a fixed sum, meaning that you borrow a certain amount and pay it back in installments.
 A HELOC is revolving credit, so you can borrow as needed up to a maximum and only repay what you’ve borrowed.
-Both options are there for your cover emergency expenses or fund big purchases — including items on your retirement bucket list.
+Both options are there for you to cover emergency expenses or fund big purchases — including items on your retirement bucket list.

-Downsizing with Flexibility
+Downsizing With Flexibility

 If you have a mortgage, you have the same freedom and even more flexibility.
 Mortgage holders can borrow against their equity to get the money they need for a down payment, without having to sell the home first.

 Take EasyKnock’s MoveAbility program, for example.
 MoveAbility makes it easier to find and close on a new home before you’ve moved out of your old one.
 You just sell your home to EasyKnock and convert your equity into cash.
 You get to stay in the home as a renter until you’re ready to move out.